-None of the key non-native alien species on the Kennet is easy to eradicate – but a good programme for control will target species preventing ‘good ecological status’ or causing deterioration.
+Non-native invasive species are difficult to eradicate – but a good programme for control will target species preventing ‘good ecological status’ or causing deterioration.

 American signal crayfish (Pacifastacus leniusculus)